Azure-Samples/digital-twins-samples/HandsOnLab/Readme.md

 1. Open the file ~\digital-twins-samples\HandsOnLab\SimulatedClientGrindingSensor.js
 1. Find the line **const deviceConnectionString = ""** and update it with the device connection string created earlier.

+>[!NOTE]
+>if you lost the device connection string, you can retrieve it by running the command:
+> az iot hub device-identity connection-string show -d GrindingStep --hub-name $dtname -o tsv

 ![Device Connection String](./images/update-device-key.png)